mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter8.md

 Scroll past the *Get started quickly...* heading and click *Custom function* under the *Get started on your own* heading.
 Click *BlobTrigger-CSharp*.

 Enter *BlobImageAnalysis* for the function name and "uploaded/{name}.{ext}" into the *Path* box.
-(The latter applies the blob storage trigger to the "uploaded" container that you created earlier in this workshop.) *{name}* and *{ext}* refer to function app parameters that will be passed in by the Azure funciton app API automatically.
+(The latter applies the blob storage trigger to the "uploaded" container that you created earlier in this workshop.) *{name}* and *{ext}* refer to function app parameters that will be passed in by the Azure function app API automatically.
 For example, when a profile picture is uploaded with the name mypicture.jpeg, it will be parsed into two variables: *name* (with a value of *mypicture*) and *ext* (with a value of *jpeg*).

 Click the *Create* button to create the Azure Function.